2019 Women of Inspiration Award Recipients

 As a single mother, she supports her family and at the same time educate herself so she can have a better future.
 After some years of trips around the world, the last 5 years she lives in Calgary.
 Through her organization, but also, from the groups that she supports (tourism Calgary, International, etc.); she tries to help people from other countries or provinces to established here.
 She is a Leader that accomplished to earn the respect and the love in a company that men are the majority.
 Her international experience and her personality are the biggest assets of her success.

 Angel Guerra - 2019 Women of Inspiration Cultural Ambassador Award

 Market Collective - Co-founder

-Sheila started TAG in April 2005 with a newly built IKEA desk, a shiny new laptop, a bargain website, some pretty plain business cards and a computer monitor as big as a fish tank, all in a little business center in the NE with blue carpet and pink chairs!
-Fast forward nearing 10 years later, TAG has grown into a thriving multi-million dollar organization with a strong reputation for finding stellar talent in a myriad of disciplines all from an uber funky office in the NE complete with a disco ball and a gong.
+Sheila Musgrove started TAG Recruitment in 2005 with an IKEA desk, bargain website, and a computer monitor as big as a fish tank.
+TAG has grown into a thriving multi-million- dollar organization with a strong reputation for finding stellar talent—all from an uber funky office, with a disco ball and a gong.

 Centre for Newcomers - President and CEO